 - Reduce the cost of data collection by developing new technologies and techniques

 - Assimilate measurement and model information to produce a decision support tool to guide mitigation and remediation action

 - Develop automated low-cost seabed imaging and mapping technologies and techniques for baseline and impact assessments

 Work package leader: Jerry Blackford

 STEMM-CCS has the potential to export knowledge and products to many international stakeholders and WP6 will collaborate with, and benefit from, the many research and development initiatives and associated observations underway outside the EU.

 - Capitalise on collaborative interactions with international research and development to maximise the impact of STEMM-CCS

 - Maximise the exposure and dissemination of project outputs to an international audience of CCS stakeholders including industry, regulators, governments and researchers

 Work package leader: Vikki Gunn

 WP7 will share the knowledge gained and the methods proposed in WPs 2, 3, 4 and 5 with a range of appropriate stakeholders and other interest groups through a variety of approaches.
-WP7 will provide informed guidance and materials to aid the process of sharing knowledge across a range of stakeholder groups, including the local coastal and fishing communities, scientists, industrial operators, other marine industries, policymakers, regulators, NGOs and other interest groups.
+WP7 will provide informed guidance and materials to aid the process of sharing knowledge across a range of stakeholder groups, including the local communities, scientists, CCS operators, marine industries, policymakers, regulators, NGOs and other interest groups.